ARTICLE Penny Lewis

 Some off-the-shelf outdoor kitchen models have granite benchtops, cupboards and even a sink.
-It’s now standard for even basic barbeques to have hoods, so expect an outdoor kitchen retailing for around $2500 to have one, too.
+It’s now standard for even basic barbeques to have hoods, so expect an outdoor kitchen retailing for around $2,500 to have one, too.
 A hood means you effectively have an outdoor oven, not just a grill.

 Love pizza but don’t have the space or budget for a dedicated pizza oven?
 Consider an inexpensive pizza stone.
 Just leave the stone to heat up sufficiently under the hood for a crispy base and cook your pizza in only a matter of minutes.

 Refrigeration is also a biggie if you want to avoid walking back inside all the time to fetch food, condiments and drinks.
 Even if you are not storing food outside permanently, you will ideally have refrigeration to keep drinks cold and keep chilled food safe from spoiling.
-Small stainless steel 118-litre capacity fridges especially made for outdoors are priced from $1399.
+Small stainless steel 118-litre capacity fridges especially made for the outdoors are priced from $800.
 Larger models are also available.

 Should I use electricity or gas?

 Electricity is essential in any outdoor kitchen, just as it is for an indoor kitchen.
 But there are special requirements when you are dealing with electricity outside.
 Trilect Electrical services tells its clients that Ground Fault Circuit Interrupter (GFCI) outlets must be installed in any area where electricity and water may come into contact.
-A landscaping specialist will not only know the codes inside and out, they’ll know about the requirements of GFCI outlets.
+A landscaping specialist will not only know the codes inside and out, they’ll also know about the requirements of GFCI outlets.
 It’s a good idea to put the outdoor kitchen on its own GFCI circuit board inside your house, because it’s far simpler to reset the system from indoors.